bwilken01/bwilken01.github.io/_posts/2026-02-06-cnn-fruit-classification.md

 <br>
 #### Test Set Classification Accuracy

-Our optimised network, with both Dropout & Image Augmentation in place, scored **95%** on the Test Set, again marginally higher than what we had seen from the other networks so far.
+Our optimized network, with both Dropout & Image Augmentation in place, scored **95%** on the Test Set, again marginally higher than what we had seen from the other networks so far.

 <br>
 #### Test Set Confusion Matrix